David L. Brautigan, Ph.D.

 Other evidence points to PP6 in cytokine signaling and pathways leading to activation of NF-kB.
 PP6 SAPS subunits mediate association with IkBe and alter the degradation of this regulator in response to TNF stimulation (J. Biol.
 Chem.
 2006).
 PP6 regulates activation of the TAK1 kinase, through interaction with the protein TAB2 (J. Biol.
 Chem.
 2010).

 We carried out proteomics of immunoprecipitated SAPS complexes using mass spectrometry and discovered that these subunits bind a family of Ankyrin Repeat Subunits (we named ARS) that are functionally equivalent to the SAPS themselves in siRNA knockdown assays (Biochemistry, 2008).
-Thus, we propose that PP6 is a trimeric enzyme, composed of ARS, SAPS and a catalytic subunit.
-The results have been independently confirmed by other laboratories.
+Thus, we proposed that PP6 is a trimeric enzyme, composed of ARS, SAPS and a catalytic subunit.
+These results have been independently confirmed by other laboratories.
 We have analyzed the structure of SAPS subunits and used molecular modeling to predict a helical repeat arrangement, and mutated charged residues that are needed for PP6 association (BMC Biochem.
 2009).
 Another protein associated with SAPS1 was DNA-PK, a Ser/Thr kinase activated following damage to DNA and an initiator of DNA repair by the non-homologous end joining (NHEJ) pathway.

 PP6 and PP6R1 both were required for the activation of DNA-PK following ionizing radiation (see Figure below), and for the repair of double strand breaks in DNA, and for the survival of the cells.
 We used sequence-specific RNAi to deplete the cells of different proteins, and confirmed the knockdown by immunoblotting.
 Thus, reduction in the amount of PP6, or SAPS1, makes cells more sensitive to radiation, and may provide an opportunity for new therapies to enhance radiation therapy for otherwise incurable brain tumors.
 These results led us to generate SAPS1 conditional knockout mice that we are now studying.

-RhoGDI2 in Bladder Cancer and Metastasis
+RalGTPase and RhoGDI2 in Bladder Cancer and Metastasis

-Bladder cancer cells have been studied in collaboration with Dan Theodorescu, who is now Director of the University of Colorado Cancer Center.
-We found phosphorylation by PKC activates the RalB GTPase (Cancer Research, 2010).
-The Rho family GTPases including RalA/B control a diverse range of cellular processes, and their deregulation has been implicated in human cancer.
 RhoGDI2 is a guanine nucleotide dissociation inhibitor (GDI) that binds and sequesters different GTPases in the cytosol, restricting their activation.
 RhoGDI2 acts as a metastasis suppressor in bladder cancer, and reduction of RhoGDI2 expression correlates with tumor grade and stage and is a predictor for the development of bladder cancer metastasis and poor prognosis for patients (Griner and Theodorescu, 2012).
 While RhoGDI2 is thought to bind specifically to the GTPase Rac1 to negatively regulate Rac1 activation, no study has been able to show changes in Rac1 activation levels in bladder cancer cells upon introduction of exogenous RhoGDI2, indicating that RhoGDI2 may be exerting its metastasis suppressor effects through an as yet unidentified binding partner.
-Current work is examining how the regulatory protein RhoGDI2 functions.
-RhoGDI2 associates with and blocks the actions of a select subset of GTPases, and we are testing the hypothesis that these provide signaling to support metastatic disease.
+Using proteomics and quantitative immunoprecipitations (shown here) we showed that RhoC in addition to Rac1 was a major endogenous partner of RhoGDI2.

-|Purifying phosphatases using column chromatography guided by enzyme assays in the Center coldroom.|
+|Purifying phosphatases from source in a cold room using column chromatography guided by enzyme activity assays.|

-Most recent update February, 2014.
+Most recent update February, 2015.